-The action will cover the acquisition of the quantum computers, their integration with the HPC supercomputing infrastructure, and their operations.
+The action will cover the acquisition of quantum computers or quantum simulators (QCS), their integration with the HPC supercomputing infrastructure, and their operations.
 The aim is to support multiple proposals with diverse technologies to give European HPC users access to as many different quantum technologies as possible.
-The focus should be on technology approaches that are not addressed by the successful hosting entities of the EuroHPC 2022 Call for Expression of interest.
+The focus should be on technologies that are not addressed by the successful hosting entities of the EuroHPC 2022 Call for Expression of interest.

-The action should look for synergies and cooperation with the relevant projects at European or national level developing or testing the different layers of the software stack, quantum applications, or use cases, notably the projects resulting from previous EuroHPC Quantum Computer calls (EUROHPC-2022-CEI-QC-01 and H2020-JTI-EUROHPC-2020-01) and the Quantum Flagship call HORIZON-CL4-2021-DIGITAL-EMERGING-02-15: Strengthening the quantum software ecosystem for quantum computing platforms.
+The action should look for synergies and cooperation with the relevant projects at European or national level developing or testing the different layers of the software stack, quantum applications, or use cases, notably the projects resulting from previous EuroHPC Quantum Computer calls (EUROHPC-2022-CEI-QC-01 and H2020-JTI-EUROHPC-2020-01) and the Quantum Flagship call HORIZON-CL4-QUANTUM-01-SGA - Developing the first large-scale quantum computers.

-Grants will be established, on the basis of Article 195 (f) of the Financial Regulation (EU, Euratom) 2018/1046, to cover costs for the integration of the quantum computer with the hosting entity's supercomputer.
+Grants will be established, on the basis of Article 195 (f) of the Financial Regulation (EU, Euratom) 2018/1046, to cover costs for the integration of the - QCS platforms with the hosting entity's supercomputer.
 The reimbursement from the EuroHPC JU will be calculated on the basis of the declared costs up to the maximum total contribution of the EuroHPC JU or up to a ceiling of 50 % of the declared eligible costs, whichever is lower.

-EUROHPC-2023-CEI-QC- 01: Call for expression of interest for the hosting and operation of European quantum computers integrated in EuroHPC supercomputers
+EUROHPC-2023-CEI-QC- 01: Call for expression of interest for the hosting and operation of European quantum computers or quantum simulators integrated in EuroHPC supercomputers

-The EuroHPC Joint Undertaking (JU) will launch a call for expression of interest to identify hosting entities for the procurement and operation of quantum computers, their integration with HPC supercomputers and the development of a quantum software stack.
+The EuroHPC Joint Undertaking (JU) will launch a call for expression of interest to identify hosting entities for the procurement and operation of quantum computers or simulators (QCS), their integration with HPC supercomputers and the development of a quantum software stack.
 Applicants could be either single European entities or consortia of European entities.
-The EuroHPC JU will initiate and manage the Calls for Expression of Interest for hosting quantum computers and evaluate the applications received, with the support of independent external experts.
+The EuroHPC JU will initiate and manage the Calls for Expression of Interest for hosting QCS systems and evaluate the applications received, with the support of independent external experts.
 The hosting entities will be selected by the Governing Board of the Joint Undertaking following the call for expression of interest.

-Following the selection of the hosting entities the EuroHPC JU will initiate the procurement of the quantum computers.
+Following the selection of the hosting entities the EuroHPC JU will initiate the procurement of the selected QCS systems.
 The specific conditions of the procurement will be defined in a call for tender.
-For security related reasons and as the action is directly related to the Union's strategic autonomy, the participation of suppliers in the acquisition of the quantum computers will be subject to conditions in accordance with Article 12(6) of Regulation (EU) 2021/694, and in accordance with Article 18(4) of that Regulation.
+For security related reasons and as the action is directly related to the Union's strategic autonomy, the participation of suppliers in the acquisition of the quantum computers or simulators will be subject to conditions in accordance with Article 12(6) of Regulation (EU) 2021/694, and in accordance with Article 18(4) of that Regulation.

 The selected hosting entities will sign a hosting agreement with the EuroHPC JU, in accordance with Article 10 of the EuroHPC Regulation, and sign with the EuroHPC JU a grant to cover the Union's share of the operational costs.
-Pursuant to Article 10 of the Regulation 2021/1173, the EuroHPC JU will be the owner of the quantum computers.
+Pursuant to Article 10 of the Regulation 2021/1173, the EuroHPC JU will be the owner of the quantum computers or simulators.

-The quantum computers should be hosted in national Supercomputer Centres already established in Member States that are Participating States of the Joint Undertaking.
-The selection will aim at ensuring a diversity in the technologies and architectures of the different quantum computers to be acquired.
+The QCS systems should be hosted in national Supercomputing Centres already established in Member States that are Participating States of the Joint Undertaking.
+The selection will aim at ensuring a diversity in the technologies and architectures of the different QCS platforms to be acquired.
 Preference shall be given to technology approaches not already retained by the successful hosting entities of the call EUROHPC-2022-CEI-QC-01.